ar1st0crat/NWaves/README.md

 ```

-Playing audio from buffers in memory is implied by design but it's not implemented in MCIAudioPlayer (seems that it's simply impossible to do...).
+Playing audio from buffers in memory is implied by design but it's not implemented in MciAudioPlayer (seems that it's simply impossible to do...).
 Still there's some workaround: in the calling code the signal can be saved to a temporary wave file, and then player can play this file.

 ```C#